tpoisot/CP-SDM/manuscript.typ

 Chaning the risk level $alpha$ leads to different estimates of how commonly multiple classes will be accepted as a credible outcome.
 Using a low level of risk ($alpha approx 0$) yields usually leads to all outcomes being credible ($accent(q, hat) approx 1$), at the cost of a very high uncertainty.
 When values of $alpha$ get too large ($accent(q, hat) approx 0$), no class can be confidently predicted, and the model will eventually always return $C = emptyset$.
 Although this later situation is more difficult to make sense of intuitively, a value of inefficiency that gets smaller than unity should be interpreted as a model that accumulates more uncertainty (at a given risk level) than the data can support #cite(<Romano2020>).
 Conformal prediction can therefore inform us on the acceptable risk levels we can operate under given a trained predictive model.

 In the rest of this analysis, I will set $alpha = 0.05$.
 As noted by #cite(<Angelopoulos2023a>, form: "prose"), this corresponds to estimating whether a specific prediction falls within, or outside of, the 95% confidence interval across all predictions, which is a convenient callback to frequentist statistics' usual risk tolerance.
 Recall that the CP credible sets are estimated based on the model output, and therefore even when aiming for full coverage, there may be non-ambiguous combinations of environmental predictors.

+#add[
+== Important variants on CP that are relevant for SDMs

+Mondrian method for CP TK ref - important to have coverage for each class because of massive class balance issues

+Risk aware - not interested in uncertainty of presence v absence in the same way depending on biodiversity situation: compare invasion v. threatened species

+In this manuscript, I employ the later method, as it provides a rapid and statistically acceptable estimate of $accent(q, hat)$, without requiring too much computing time.
+]

 = Results